gokcehan/lf/doc.md

 ## anchorfind (bool) (default true)

-When this option is enabled, find command starts matching patterns from the beginning of file names, otherwise, it can match at an arbitrary position.
+When this option is enabled, the find command starts matching patterns from the beginning of file names, otherwise, it can match at an arbitrary position.

 ## autoquit (bool) (default false)

-Automatically quit server when there are no clients left connected.
+Automatically quit the server when there are no clients left connected.

 ## borderfmt (string) (default `\033[0m`)